 With tubeless, compatibility is key.
 A tubeless setup requires tubeless-ready (TLR) or tubeless-compatible wheels and tires.
 Air is pumped into the tires through a tubeless valve that, when properly installed, produces an airtight seal at the valve hole.
 Tubeless-ready wheels require a non-porous rim tape (such as Stan’s NoTubes yellow rim tape).
 This rim strip protection will not absorb sealant and will make the rim air-tight.
 On most tubeless-ready wheels, the tubeless tape will already be installed.

-It’s very important that the rims have been properly taped — if they aren’t, your tires will not stay inflated.
+It’s very important that the rims have been properly taped — if they aren’t, your tires will leak air.
 Also be sure that tubeless valves are properly installed.
 A tubeless valve looks similar to and operates the same as a standard Presta valve.
 But instead of being attached to a tube, there is a rubber base on the valve that produces an airtight seal within the valve hole of the rim.
 Tubeless valves require a nut that threads onto the body of the valve.
 This nut tightens the rubber base against the valve hole.
 It should be finger-tight.

 From there, mounting tubeless tires is very similar to clinchers and can often be done with a floor pump.
 But, in order to make sure the tire seals, it’s important that the tire beads are set into the rim’s center channel.
 Sometimes, if a tire isn’t sealing, it will require a strong burst of air from an air compressor or CO2 cartridge.
 Another trick for stubborn tires is to seat the tire first using a standard tube.
 Remove the tube but leave one bead fully seated.
 Then install the tubeless valve and seat the second bead with the pump or compressor.
 After the tire is seated it can be inflated for everyday use with a floor pump.